silaspe/maths/docs/rand.md

 Bitcoin conference day $2$ and summer solstice.

-I have to write something down today.
+I have to write something down for today.

 Enamel painting today.